bradleypuckett/Comptool-MPLS-IP/README.md

 Unordered_map resolves collisions by chaining.
 If two elements hash to the same value, they are placed in the same bucket.
 When one of these items is looked up, the key of the requested item is compared to the keys of all items in a given bucket.
 This process is what allows unordered_map to reach linear time in the worst case.

 This solution has a decent (constant) lookup time, but is not very memory efficient.
 Both the keys and the values need to be stored for every entry.

-A more complicated yet memory-efficient solution may be to use a different hash algorithm such as Cuckoo Hashing.
+//A more complicated yet memory-efficient solution may be to use a different hash algorithm such as Cuckoo Hashing.

 ## Results